Clergy

 Married Former Anglican Priests

-In addition to this salary the Parish provides accommodation and pays for water, Council Tax and office overheads (phone, broadband) but all other costs including food and heat, light and power are funded through the priest's stipend.
-Aside from presbytery furnishings, which are owned by the parish, no domestic costs should be paid for using the parish credit card.
+In addition to this salary. the Parish provides accommodation and pays for water, council tax and office overheads (phone, broadband) but all other costs including food and heat, light and power are funded through the Priest’s stipend.
+Domestic costs should not be paid for using the Parish credit card.

 In parishes served by a married former Anglican, Christmas and Easter offerings, stole fees and Mass stipends are retained by the Parish to fund the stipend and are not paid over to the Priest.